-The moment I slacked off on my practice for the sake of getting in more time at the gym, my game started to deteriorate.
-From there it was a quick fall to disaster.
-I left the golf team after my sophomore year and poured all my heart into the gym.
-One year later in August of 1987, I entered my first bodybuilding contest and placed third in the teenage division.
-It was a great experience and I will cherish the memories tied to this event for the rest of my life.
+The moment I slacked off on my practice to get in more time at the gym, my game started to deteriorate.
+From there, it was a quick fall to disaster.
+After my sophomore year, I left the golf team and poured all my heart into the gym.
+One year later, in August of 1987, I entered my first bodybuilding contest and placed third in the teenage division.
+It was a great experience, and I will cherish the memories tied to this event for the rest of my life.

-And then due to an odd sequence of events, I found myself after six years of working on the golf course now working inside the clubhouse as the head bartender.
-I already missed the game working on the course every day and moving inside only made it worse as I had the opportunity to mingle with the golfers.
+And then, due to an odd sequence of events, I found myself working inside the clubhouse as the head bartender after six years of working on the golf course.
+I already missed the game; working on the course every day and moving inside only worsened matters as I had the opportunity to mingle with the golfers.
 But it would take new hires, Mark and Kyle, who would go on to become two of my best friends in the world, to get me back playing the game.
-Once they discovered that I used to play on the high school team, they wouldn’t take no for an answer and we set out for our first round together at a little public course in Diboll, TX called Neches Pines.
+Once they discovered that I used to play on the high school team, they wouldn’t take no for an answer, and we set out for our first round together at a little public course in Diboll, TX, called Neches Pines.

 It was one of the best times of my life.
-I lifted in the early mornings and spent my days at TPC either working in the golf shop or working on my game.
-Unfortunately, my training was still not suited to support my game and so I struggled back and forth between wanting to be a great player and wanting to excel with my bodybuilding.
+I lifted early mornings and spent my days at TPC, either working in the golf shop or on my game.
+Unfortunately, my training was still not suited to support my game, so I struggled back and forth between wanting to be a great player and excel with my bodybuilding.

 Ultimately, and for all the wrong reasons, I left golf in 1995 to go into sales.
 I continued playing and practicing and lifting, but these pursuits were now more in the background of my life.
 Then in the early 2000s, my lower back started failing.
 It was so bad at times that I could barely walk.
 Finally, after an MRI, the doctor said I had a herniated disc between my L4 and L5.
 He said surgery was probably not necessary and recommended physical therapy.

 While I only did PT for a few weeks, it helped tremendously.
-It opened my eyes to core training more for stabilization and nudged me in the direction of my future career path as a fitness professional.
-The one drawback of PT was that it was recommended that I give up golf for a period of time to help my back heal.
+It opened my eyes to core training more for stabilization and nudged me toward my future career path as a fitness professional.
+The one drawback of PT was that I was recommended to give up golf for a period to help my back heal.
 You see, the rotational forces of the golf swing can put tremendous pressure on your lumbar spine.
-I further compounded this stress from my years of whaling away in the gym.
+I compounded this stress from my years of whaling away in the gym.

-Given the extreme nature of my pain, I took their advice to heart and my sticks went back into the closet for the next thirteen years.
+Given the extreme nature of my pain, I took their advice to heart, and my sticks went back into the closet for the next thirteen years.
 And that’s when I found TPI.
-Actually, that’s not completely accurate.
+Actually, that’s not entirely accurate.
 I had known about the Titleist Performance Institute because there was a TPI-certified instructor at one of the facilities where I used to practice.
-However, I never did any digging to see what they were all about.
+However, I never investigated to see what they were all about.

 They say when the student is ready, the teacher will appear.
 Well, that’s where I found myself in early 2021.
-Starting with my back injury in the mid-2000s, I had managed to progressively tear my body apart all in the pursuit of muscle.
-To quickly recap, the following are my major injuries:
+Starting with my back injury in the mid-2000s, I had managed to progressively tear my body apart, all in the pursuit of muscle.
+To quickly recap, the following are my significant injuries: